joelkuiper/schema-bridge/README.md

 Ingest:  RDF     → extracted rows      → GraphQL mutations
 ```

+Although these pipelines run in opposite directions, they follow the same underlying idea: GraphQL APIs and RDF-based metadata standards describe the same information, but in very different shapes.

-The key insight is that GraphQL APIs and RDF metadata standards represent the same information differently.
-Rather than translating directly between them, Schema Bridge introduces a canonical RDF graph as an intermediate layer.
-This keeps mappings declarative, validation orthogonal, and export/ingest conceptually symmetric.
+Rather than translating directly between those shapes, Schema Bridge introduces a canonical RDF graph as a neutral intermediate layer.
+All transformation, validation, export, and ingest steps operate against this shared representation.
+This keeps mappings declarative, validation optional and orthogonal, and export and ingest conceptually symmetric.

+---

-### Why a canonical RDF layer?
+## Why a canonical RDF layer?

-Schema Bridge uses RDF as a canonical intermediate representation because it provides a stable, schema-flexible graph model for heterogeneous data.
-GraphQL results are lifted into a canonical graph, transformed and optionally validated declaratively, then serialized or re-materialized.
+Schema Bridge uses RDF as an intermediate representation because it provides a stable, schema-flexible graph model well suited to heterogeneous metadata.

+GraphQL results are first lifted into a canonical RDF graph.
+That graph can then be transformed, queried, or validated declaratively, before being serialized to standard formats or re-materialized back into GraphQL mutations.
 RDF is used strictly as an interchange layer; no persistent triple store, reasoning engine, or ontology commitment is assumed.

-At its core, RDF provides a minimal way of expressing relationships between entities.
-Information is represented as triples consisting of a subject, a predicate, and an object.
-Each element is identified by a URI, which allows relationships to be named explicitly rather than implied by structure.
-Taken together, these triples form a directed, labeled graph.
+At a basic level, RDF expresses information as explicit relationships.
+Each statement is a triple—subject, predicate, object—identified by URIs.
+Taken together, these triples form a directed, labeled graph in which meaning is expressed by named relations rather than by structural position.

+This has several practical consequences that are especially relevant for metadata transformation:

-This representation has practical consequences: schemas can evolve without invalidating existing data, and data from independent systems can be merged without prior coordination because shared identifiers act as join points.
-Partial data is representable without placeholders, and absence of information does not require schema changes.
+* Schemas can evolve safely: new predicates can be added without invalidating existing data.
+* Independent data sources can be merged without prior coordination, as shared identifiers act as natural join points.
+* Partial data is first-class: missing information does not require placeholders or schema changes.
+* Structure does not imply meaning: relationships are explicit, not inferred from nesting or field layout.

-GraphQL APIs tend to expose application-specific structures, while metadata standards impose different conceptual models.
-A canonical graph representation provides a neutral middle layer in which these differences can be reconciled explicitly.
+These properties closely match the realities of working with metadata.
+GraphQL APIs typically expose application-specific, tree-shaped views of data, while metadata standards impose their own conceptual models.
+A canonical graph provides a neutral middle layer where those differences can be reconciled explicitly, rather than implicitly encoded in ad-hoc transformations.

+---

-### How mappings bridge GraphQL and RDF
+## How mappings bridge GraphQL and RDF

-Mappings define how *GraphQL-shaped rows* are projected into the *canonical RDF graph*.
+Mappings define how GraphQL-shaped rows are projected into the canonical RDF graph.

-GraphQL APIs expose tree-shaped results: nested objects, optional branches, repeated structures, and multiple fields that encode the same concept.
-Their meaning is implicit in structure.
-SPARQL, by contrast, operates strictly over *triples* (subject–predicate–object relations), with no notion of nesting or application-level shape.
-The mapping layer translates between these representations.
+GraphQL APIs expose nested, tree-shaped results: optional branches, repeated structures, and multiple fields that may encode the same concept in slightly different ways.
+Much of their meaning is implicit in structure.
+SPARQL, by contrast, operates purely over triples—subject–predicate–object relations—with no notion of nesting or application-level shape.

+The mapping layer is where this translation happens.

-Rather than running SPARQL directly over API-shaped data, Schema Bridge first normalizes the input into a canonical graph.
-SPARQL then operates over that intermediate representation.
-This is what allows SPARQL constructs to be written once against a stable intermediate graph, while the source API schema remains free to evolve.
+Instead of running SPARQL directly over API-shaped data, Schema Bridge first normalizes incoming data into the canonical graph.
+SPARQL queries are then written once against that stable representation.
+This decouples transformations from the source API schema, allowing APIs to evolve without requiring changes to downstream queries or exports.

 Minimal example: